First things first, TIME FOR SHOUT-OUTS:

 Back to the frame for a moment:

-Somewhere in between getting rained on at the parking structure and cutting our screens in my driveway, we drove to Paramount, CA (about 20 minutes from us?) to PTM Tarps Inc, "Supplying Tarps, Canopies & Party Supplies since 1979", based on tronn4's recommendation.
+Somewhere in between getting rained on at the parking structure and cutting our screens in my driveway, we drove to Paramount, CA (about 20 minutes from us?) to PTM Tarps Inc, "Supplying Tarps, Canopies & Party Supplies since 1979".
 That place is AWESOME and they have everything: stainless steel pipes, bungees of all sizes & colors, like 6 sizes of pipe fittings (3/4", 1", 1.25", 1.5", 1.75", and so on), tarps (the shiny kind, not suitable for BYT), ALL DAT.
-And no disrespect to Carl, but PTM's pipes & fittings are crazy cheap, and STURDY too!

 Here's a couple shots from our first of many trips to PTM: